codatio/codat-docs/docs/enterprise/tech-implementation/consent/overview.md

 **What is the first step in building a bespoke authentication flow using Codat?
 (Option 1)**

 The first step is to create a Codat company for a user when they sign up for your app.
-This allows you to track their connection status from the beginning.
-I.e. POST /Companies
+This allows you to track their connection status from the beginning using `POST /Companies`.

 **How should users enter their 3rd party credentials to authorize a connection?
 (Option 1)**

-Users should be directed to enter their credentials on the linkUrl found in the response after creating a data connection for the selected integration.
+Users should be directed to enter their credentials on the `linkUrl` found in the response after creating a data connection for the selected integration.

 **How does Codat secure the connection with the underlying packages?**

-Codat uses OAuth 2.0, to facilitate the consent and authentication process between Codat and each accounting &/or banking package.
+Codat uses OAuth 2.0 to facilitate the consent and authentication process between Codat and each accounting and/or banking package.

 **How does the user login?**

-Each accounting package will have a slightly different login & consent experience, but broadly - the cloud-based packages require a Username / Password login once they’ve been redirected.
+Each accounting package has a slightly different login & consent experience.
+In general, cloud-based packages require a username and password login once they user has been redirected.

-**What happens when a customer connects**
+**What happens when a customer connects?**

-When a customer connects, Codat will start extracting & caching relevant data-types.
-This process will likely take a few minutes, but will depend on the amount of historic data being extracted.
+When a customer connects, Codat will start extracting and caching relevant data types.
+This process will likely take a few minutes but will depend on the amount of historical data being extracted.

 **How does Codat highlight a completed sync?**

-Codat generates a webhook once a data-sync has been completed.
-A webhook can be setup on specific data-types, or setup to trigger once all data-types have synced
+Codat generates a webhook once a data sync has been completed.
+A webhook can be set up to trigger for specific data types or once all data-types have synced.

 **How can users manage their ongoing connections and revoke access to platforms?**

-It is recommended that a ‘Manage Connections’ UI is built, which can link to Codat’s underlying platform APIs - such as the ability to disconnect a connection.
-I.e. POST /Connection
+It is recommended that a ‘Manage Connections’ UI is built, which can link to Codat’s underlying platform API endpoints, such as the ability to sever a connection via `PATCH /Connection`.

 </details>